nickj12497/Updated-Todo/README.md

   - gulp build will compile all necessary files (once).
   - gulp watch will compile all necessary files every time a change is made.

-#**Server**

-   - gulp serve will serve the files in ./dist on localhost.
-(Usually port 3000, unless there are conflicts.)